 1. Purchase a Smart Thermostat

-“This technology saves you money and also makes life easier,” stated Service Experts’ Lisa Lange.
+“This technology saves you money and also makes life easier,” explained Service Experts’ Lisa Lange.
 “It’s a low-cost way to improve energy efficiency in your home immediately.”

-2. Get a Heating and Cooling System Tune-Up
+2. Get a Heating and Cooling System Tune-up

 “During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” said Lisa Lange.
 “We encourage customers to ask about thermostat settings, when to change air filters and bring any other questions they may have about the energy efficiency of their home.”